You don’t have to stress out about tests anymore!

-When you’re learning a language, language proficiency tests may become your unexpected (but much beloved) sidekick in the buddy comedy that is language learning.
+In fact, tests are going to be your new friends!
+When you’re learning a language, language proficiency tests may become your unexpected (but much beloved) sidekick in your language learning saga.

 So check out these six challenging websites to test your language skills!